ulflulfl/homeautomation/Sensirion_SCD41.md

 At the start I compared the measured values with my "AirCO2ntrol Mini", I saw a more or less constant offset of around 300 ppm (the Mini always showed less), which I expected to be a calibration issue.

+There are two ways to calibrate the SCD41.

 #### CO2 Automatic Self Calibration (ASC)

 Hint: ASC is enabled by default.

 What these (ASC and other similiar) algorithms automatically do: Look for the lowest measured value of the last few days, expect this to be outside air with 400 ppm and set the calibration accordingly.
 However, from the SCD41 datasheet: "The ASC algorithm assumes that the sensor is exposed to air with CO2 concentrations of 400 ppm at least once per week".
 So obviously the ASC will "fail", if the sensor had no contact to fresh air over the last days - the "faulty" ASC calibration will cause the provided CO2 values to be (much) too low.

 In fact a day or two after initial setup, the SCD41 values suddenly dropped by ~350 ppm without an obvious external cause (I was sleeping at that time and there was no atmospheric pressure change).
 I expect this drop to be caused by an SCD41 automatic self calibration.
 After this "event", the "AirCO2ntrol Mini" constantly shows ~100 ppm more than the SCD41 (before it was 300 ppm less).
 I'm curious when the "next drop" will happen.
 This highlights another disadvantage of the ASC: The values will (suddenly) change without a notification.

 TODO: Is there a way to retrieve the current calibration value(s), so an auto calibration event can at least be noticed?